 The Art of Compliance

-We commissioned professional artists to create works of art inspired by PCI as a creative way to draw attention to the launch of Cisco PCI Solution for Retail 2.0.
+We commissioned professional artists to create works of art inspired by PCI as a creative way to draw attention to the launch of Cisco Compliance Solution for PCI.

 PCI Inspired Art

 Transferring private and important data over the internet can expose users to the prying and hacking of ruthless cyber criminals.
 There is an urgent need for a comprehensive solution to secure the safe transmission of information from point A to B. This godsend will be the cavalier who fights hackers incessantly, and strives to slay the dragon who has been devouring the most valuable and vulnerable asset of all netizens.

 As simple as clicking on a menu bar to take you to a new screen, a new place, it's a new way to gain security.
 I like the idea of a large simple silver menu bar.
 Opting in feels more positive than opting out, doesn't it?
 It is a digital world after all.

 A stack of credit cards is complete tantalizing eye candy.
 Credit cars are American as apple pie and baseball.
 The bright pop-art colors are appropriately American.
 Knowing that the cards are secured wherever they are used is even more empowering.

 Having your colorful, expressionistic, inner shopping self literally secured with chains and a lock says it all.
 You have the power to unlock it.
 No one else has that key.

 While creating this painting I strove to combine my current theme of neighborhoods with that of data networks.
 It was important to me to be true to my style.
 Color and texture and an elevated view of the subject are some of the identifying characteristics of all my work.

 The objective of the work is to show that despite the dangers of maintaining financial security, that freedom of commerce is still possible.